Date of Award

 Our findings demonstrate the Greene equations underestimate V02 by an average of3.6 ml • kg-1 • min-I. This value tends to be greater than reported for previously published land treadmill (TM) running equations.
 Rehabilitation specialists and performance coaches may want to consider this degree of precision when using these equations for their clients.

 Hadley, Scott, "Validation of VO2 Prediction Equations in Aquatic Treadmill (ATM) Exercise" (2012).
 All Graduate Plan B and other Reports.
-Paper 206.
+206.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .